gomescx/LSB-Music-App-POC/copilot_instruction.md

 - do not start executing until I confirm your plan
 - when executing python scripts, remember to always activate 'source .venv/bin/activate' first
 - scripts are to be stored under app/scripts
-- when you finish your work, write an implementation summary in .md form under the docs folder
+- when you finish your work, write an implementation summary in 'docs/current_work_implementation_summary.md', you can rewrite that file.
 - consider the following sections from README.md when developing:
      ## 📁 Folder Structure
     ## 🧪 Copilot Development Tips